-For the ? nber 31,
+For the 1 For the Year Ended Decemb

 2018 2019 2020

 Gross profit (RMB in thousands) 304,022 520,897 1,190,421

 Gross margin (%) 8.6% 8.7% 19.4%

 Gross profit growth rate (%) 71.3% 128.5%

-Our gross profit increased by 71.3% from RMB304.0 million in 2018 to RMB520.9 million in 2019, primarily due to an increase in our sales of products through online platforms, including mainly our mobile app and Mini Program.
+Our gross profit increased by 71.3% from RMB304.0 million in 2018 to RMB520.9 million in 2019, primarily due to an increase in our sales of products through online platforms, including mainly our "Missfresh" mobile application and Mini Program.
 Our gross profit further increased by 128.5% to RMB1,190.4 million (US\$182.4 million) in 2020.
 The accelerating growth was primarily driven by the improvement in gross margin from 8.7% in 2019 and 19.4% in 2020, as a result of our strategy to focus on identifying, attracting and retaining effective users and optimizing our cost structure by increasing direct sourcing and optimizing our pricing mechanism.
-The margin increase was also partially attribute to the COVID-19 pandemic which propelled the growth for on-demand grocery shopping.
+The margin increase was also partially attribute to the COVID-19 pandemic which changed the grocery shopping habits of more consumers from offline to online and from "in store" to "at home," which, in turn, propelled the growth for on-demand grocery shopping.
 We expect our gross profit to increase in absolute amounts in the foreseeable future, as we continue to carry out our strategy to expand user base and retain high-value effective users, improve number of items purchased per order and average spending per effective user, SKU expansion to drive sales of high-margin products and improvement in supply chain management to improve our cost structure.
 We expect our intelligent fresh market business and retail cloud business initiative to contribute to further improvement in the gross margin of our overall business after these new businesses start to generate revenue.